 Drop in for lively and respectful small group conversation as we seek to make connections between current events, Biblical stories, and our faith.
 Reach out to Bart McMillan for more information and to join.

 Thursday Morning Theology

 Thursdays, 8:00 - 9:00 a.m., Zoom

-Grab a cup of caffeine and something to nibble on and join us Thursday mornings as we discuss toppings ranging from the Lord's Prayer, spiritual practices, the English Mystics, and more.
-No RSVP is required, just click the Zoom link and join whenever you are able, or contact Reverend Susan for more information.
+Join SPW's very own "Breakfast Club" with a cup of caffeine and something to nibble, as we discuss topics ranging from the Lord's Prayer, spiritual practices, the English Mystics, and more.
+Contact Reverend Susan for more information.

 10-part series, facilitated seasonally at the church